FREQUENTLY ASKED QUESTIONS

 If I don’t place in the contest, will I receive anything?

 Yes!
-Every song or lyric, regardless of final placement will receive judging score sheets.
-This score sheet will reflect the sum of your scores for each category.
+Every individual who enters the Song Contest will receive a FREE credit to submit a Song Evaluation through NSAI’s Online Services (any Song of your choosing, it does not have to be your entered song) and every entry submitted will have an accompanying judges scorecard that will be emailed to all entrants.
+This scorecard will reflect the sum of your scores for each category.
 It is not meant as an in-depth critique such as you might receive from NSAI’s Song Evaluation Service, for example.
-Rather, these score sheets are meant to serve as a useful guide and barometer for how industry professionals viewed your song.
+Rather, these scorecards are meant to serve as a useful guide and barometer for how the industry professional viewed your song.

 How are the prizes divided amongst co-writers?